A Recent Incident

 For the past few months, I’ve been working on a project that I have been given a significant amount of control over.
 I literally oversee every aspect of the project and manage multiple people below me.
 I am blessed to work with a great team.
 One person in particular, however, has been dropping the ball on her part of the project consistently.
 This hasn’t just been small mistakes that can be easily fixed.
 These are huge, pretty public mistakes.
-I took many approaches to help her, including making a detailed to do list for her, but that didn’t stop her from dropping the ball again and again.
+I took many approaches to help her, including making a detailed to do list for her.
+But that didn’t stop her from dropping the ball again and again.

 You would think that this revelation would have brought out some compassion in me, but unfortunately it didn’t.
-I actually started reading off from my list of grievances again, when my boss gently placed her hand on my arm and said, “I’m really sorry to hear about your grandfather.
+I actually started reading off from my list of grievances again, when my boss gently placed her hand on her arm and said, “I’m really sorry to hear about your grandfather.
 How are you doing?”

 I realized in that moment that I was most concerned with managing my project than I was about a coworker who I cared about.
 I don’t know what it is about power that turns off my capacity to show compassion, but I do know that I never want that to happen again.

-I apologized to my coworker and got her permission to share this story.
+So I apologized to my coworker and got her permission to share this story.
 Then I thanked her for teaching me a very important lesson: People matter more than getting a project done.

-Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you (Ephesians 4:32, ESV).© 2002 - 2018, AnswersForMe.org.
-All rights reserved.
-Click here for content usage information.
+Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you (Ephesians 4:32, ESV).